This website is best viewed in a browser that supports web standards.

 As an IDM major, Stanek credits the variety of faculty who mentored him, including his advisor, Dr. Carol Spradling, an associate professor of computer science and information systems and Northwest’s 2012 recipient of the Governor’s Award for Excellence in Teaching.
 Stanek said Spradling motivated him to join Knacktive and pushed him to gain the most out of his college education.

-Additionally, he worked as a multimedia developer in the CITE office, a flash developer on Northwest’s Mission Command Battle Lab project and a student assistant in the Department of Computer Science and Information Systems.
+Additionally, he worked as a multimedia developer in the CITE office, a flash developer on Northwest’s Mission Command Battle Lab project and a student assistant in the School of Computer Science and Information Systems.

 “Ian’s many experiences outside of the class have enriched his development as a student,” Spradling said.
 “His rich work history as well as his coursework have allowed him to garner valuable skills that made him very attractive to employers.”